NBISweden/course_chipseq/precourse.md

 # R & R-Studio

-For the course we will use the latest version of R and R-studio.
-Both of these works on computers running Linux, Windows and Macintosh operative systems.
+For the course we will also use the latest version of R and R-studio locally.
+Both of these work on computers running Linux, Windows and Macintosh operative systems.
 R-studio is a set of tools as well as an editor that facilitates the use of R and in many ways create a superior environment to integrate directly with R. Over the last years it has